 - Obtain a green card through a specialized job.

-Attorney Luis F. Hells works with employers and their employees to help them with employment-based immigration issues from his offices in Shenandoah, TX, just north of The Woodlands.
+Attorney Luis F. Hess works with employers and their employees to help them with employment-based immigration issues from his offices in Shenandoah, TX, just north of The Woodlands.

 Renewing Your 10-Year Green Card